githubEdit

 Payment pending label

-For certain shipment tasks, a Payment Pending label may appear.
-This serves as an indicator for users to verify the payment of the order, as it is not marked as paid in the system.
+For specific pickup tasks, a PAYMENT PENDING label might appear.
+This serves as an indicator for users to verify the order payment, as it isn't marked as paid in the system.

 Last updated